On the jump of the cover time in random geometric graphs: Introduction

+We define the infinite counterpart $\mathcal{G}^{r,d}$ similarly, but replace $\Lambda_n$ by $\mathbb{R}^d$ with one artificial vertex added at the origin.
+We define then the \emph{thermodynamical threshold $r_g$} as

+It is well known that $0<r_g<\infty$ for every $d\ge 2$, although its exact value is not known (see~\cite{Pen03} for estimates in $d=2$).
+When restricting $\mathbb{R}^d$ to $\Lambda_n$, denote by $L_1(\mathcal{G}_n)$ or simply, $L_1$, the largest component of $\mathcal{G}_n$ (ties broken arbitrarily; note that in this case the largest component not necessarily contains the origin).
+When $r > r_g$, we will refer to this component also as the \emph{giant component} or simply giant.
+Define also \emph{the connectivity threshold $r_c=r_c(d)$} as follows: for any $\eps \ge 0$,

+We will drop $n$ from the notation above when the setup is clear.
+It is well known that $r_c$ exists and that $r_c=(\log n /V_d)^{1/d}$ (see~\cite{GuptaKumar}), where $V_d$ is the volume of the unit ball in $d$ dimensions.

-The simple random walk on the vertices of a (throughout the paper finite and connected) graph $G=(V,E)$ is a discrete-time stochastic process with random variables $X_0, X_1, \ldots$ such that $X_0=v$ for some $v \in V$, and for $i \ge 0$, $X_{i+1}$ is a vertex chosen uniformly at random from the neighbors of $X_i$.
-For a graph $G(V,E)$, the \emph{cover time} of the simple random walk is then defined as
+On the other hand, the simple random walk on the vertices of a finite and connected graph $G=(V,E)$ is a discrete-time stochastic process with random variables $X_0, X_1, \ldots$ such that $X_0=v$ for some $v \in V$, and for $i \ge 0$, $X_{i+1}$ is a vertex chosen uniformly at random from the neighbors of $X_i$.
+Due to its numerous applications in computer science~\cite{AF}, one of the most studied properties of random walks is the \emph{cover time}, defined as

 In words, the cover time is the expected time it takes to visit all vertices, when starting from a worst-case vertex.